MarcoFekry/RoboMate-CloudAutomation/README.md

 4- Add your RoboMate Cloud Automation License

-5- The installation Wizard will guide you to complete the installation
+5- The installation wizard will guide you to complete the installation

 5- Complete the installation Wizard